 - how will you transport your pet to your new home?

 - Will your new home be big enough to have a pet?

 - Is there a garden or anywhere to walk your dog if you have one?

 - If you are renting, moving into sheltered accommodation or into a care home, do they accept pets?

 - Are you still able to cope with looking after your pet?
 If not, are you able to re-home it, or would a friend or relative be willing to adopt it?

-FirstStop – Advice for older people has details of sheltered accommodation schemes and care homes that are ‘pet-friendly’.
+FirstStop – Housing options older people has details of sheltered accommodation schemes and care homes that are ‘pet-friendly’.

 Cinnamon Trust also has a Pet Friendly Care Homes Register.

 Practicalities of moving